 My Spouse Has an iPhone and likes FaceTime.
 Does My Spouse Have To Use Skype™ with VCC?

 VCC believes that if you don’t do it live, you can’t make it work reliably.
 Therefore every VCC development, code change, and hardware modification has been used in live programs until it is proven, and then its use continues on a regular basis in the shows VCC produces.
 VCC has aired hundreds of programs ranging in length from a half hour to two hours, on the broadcast television stations of partner TEGNA, TEGNA web sites, and VCC’s own workshop platform, TalkCenterAmerica®.
-For those program, VCC’s call screeners and hosts have successfully handled thousands of separate video calls, with an on-air call drop rate now under 1%.
+For those program, VCC’s call producers and hosts have successfully handled thousands of separate video calls, with an on-air call drop rate now under 1%.
 VCC’s team comes from a combination of web video and live broadcast television backgrounds.

 Yes, VCC is very efficient.
 Using VCC’s patented Host Automation Technology HAT(R), one or two on-air hosts select the callers and start the conversation which proceeds automatically so the host can concentrate on the content, but also can add and eliminate callers and pause the automation while inserting stills, clips and on-the-fly web material